USNavalResearchLaboratory/nrlsmf/README.md

 to build the nrlsmf binary executable.

-For Win32 platforms (TBD), a distribution of "winpcap" is required to build the nrlsmf.exe executable.
+For Win32 platforms, a distribution of "winpcap" is required to build the nrlsmf.exe executable.
 A Visual C++ workspace (nrlsmf.dsw) and project files are provided in the "smf/win32" directory for building nrlsmf.exe.